Election, Salvation and the Human Heart

 In free-will salvation, it essentially has Jesus saying, “I’ve done My part, now it’s up to you to do the rest.”
 That’s the true picture we have with this type of understanding regarding the doctrine of election and the means of salvation.
 It’s a position that is at odds with the grace of God and the totality of Christ’s provision for us.
 He either did it all for us, or our salvation ultimately depends on our own sin-infected heart to make the right decision.
 The older I get and the more I learn, the more aware I become of how one-sided the grace of God really is.

 I’m not saying that free-will Christians don’t have compassion for the lost (I’m speaking from personal experience as a former free-willer).
-I’m just saying that when we truly know that our salvation is all God from start to finish, it gives us compassion for the lost on a much deeper level.
+I’m just saying that when we truly know that our salvation is all God from beginning to end, it gives us compassion for the lost on a much deeper level.
 Why?
 Because when we truly understand the totality of God’s grace in our salvation, it completely humbles us.
-Because we know that it was not because of anything we did (including the faith that originated from within our own hearts).
-When we fully realize the full extent of God’s grace in our lives, then we can’t ever look upon others who reject Christ with any kind of disdain—only compassion.
+Because we know that it was not because of anything we did or have within ourselves (including the faith that originated from within our own hearts).
+When we fully realize the full extent of God’s grace in our lives, then we can’t ever look upon others who reject Christ with any kind of disdain, but only with compassion.
 This kind of understanding can only lead to a humble attitude about ourselves and toward others who turn away from Christ.

 Back To Top